neutron-org/neutron-docs/docs/neutron/modules/interchain-txs/overview.md

 and a custom [message scheme](https://github.com/neutron-org/neutron/blob/v1.0.4/x/contractmanager/types/sudo.go).
 You can find a complete list of IBC events for each module message in the [messages](./messages) section.

+## Sudo errors handling

+Interchaintxs module configured the following way, all the errors from a sudo handler are being suppressed by [contract manager middleware](/neutron/modules/contract-manager/overview#concepts), sudo handler is limited with [LIMIT](/neutron/modules/contract-manager/overview#gas-limitation) amount of gas

+## Importing interchaintxs module

-> **Note**: if your Sudo handler fails, the acknowledgment won't be marked as processed inside the IBC module.
-This will
-> make most IBC relayers try to submit the acknowledgment over and over again.
-And since the ICA channels are `ORDERED`,
-> ACKs must be processed in the same order as corresponding transactions were sent, meaning no further acknowledgments
-> will be process until the previous one processed successfully.
+If you use interchaintxs module in your application and if your Sudo handler fails, the acknowledgment won't be marked as processed inside the IBC module.
+This will  make most IBC relayers try to submit the acknowledgment over and over again.
+And since the ICA channels are `ORDERED`, ACKs must be processed in the same order as corresponding transactions were sent, meaning no further acknowledgments will be process until the previous one processed successfully.

->
-> We strongly recommend developers to write Sudo handlers very carefully and keep them as simple as possible.
+> **Note** We strongly recommend developers to write Sudo handlers very carefully and keep them as simple as possible.
 If you do
 > want to have elaborate logic in your handler, you should verify the acknowledgement data before making any state
 > changes; that way you can, if the data received with the acknowledgement is incompatible with executing the handler
 > logic normally, return an `Ok()` response immediately, which will prevent the acknowledgement from being resubmitted.